 Rare in Maine.

-No incidents were reported in Maine in 2022, down substantially from prior years when it was routinely found around the state.
-A contagious bee disease that should be reported to the state Apiarist; after lab confirmation of the disease, infected colonies, and their hives, must be destroyed by burning.
+Several incidents were reported in Maine in 2023; most were related to long-stored equipment.
+A contagious bee disease that should be reported to the state Apiarist; after lab confirmation of the disease, infected colonies and their hives must be destroyed by burning.

 Penn State University Cooperative Extension